Erfanjan0093/bnb-chain.github.io/README.md

 # Welcome to BNB Chain Knowledge Base

 This is the BNB Chain Knowledge Base documentation for the BNB Chain developers.
-It is based on the Mkdocs Material theme.
+It h based on the Mkdocs Material theme.

 ## Prerequisite